 The left-hand side of the page provides a navigation tree with which to quickly access various sub-pages of settings.
 The following pages are available:

-Email Notifications - this page provides settings to enable and configure Concord Pro's email notifications feature.
-This facility flags a variety of events to key stakeholders, relating to Component Items, Managed Projects, and Part Requests.
+Email Notifications – this page provides a control to enable the Workspace's email notifications feature.
+This facility flags a variety of events to key stakeholders, relating to component Items, projects and part requests.

-Vault - not a page, but rather a structural entry for gathering together settings related to specific functionality within Concord Pro itself.
+Vault – not a page, but rather a structural entry for gathering together settings related to specific functionality within the Workspace itself.

-Librarians Role - use this page to specify which role (or roles) should be used to fulfill the role of Librarians for your organization.
-In essence, you are simply configuring a set of users of your Altium Concord Pro instance, that can be assigned to a part request.
+Librarians Role – use this page to specify which role (or roles) should be used to fulfill the role of Librarians for your organization.
+In essence, you are simply configuring a set of users of your Workspace that can be assigned to a part request.
+The sample role Librarians will already be prefilled here.

 Custom States – use this page to customize opened and closed states for the Part Request feature.